tatsumoto-ren/tatsumoto-ren.github.io/blog/faq.md

 ### Should I trust Cure Dolly and "Organic Japanese"?

 Sometimes you see people recommending Cure Dolly as a replacement for the Tae Kim grammar guide.
-I tried going through it, and here's my take away.
+I tried going through it, and here's my takeaway.

 * Cure Dolly is creepy.
 Not everyone's going to have enough willpower to sit through its voice.
 * It is long.